-Preferably, the patient data acquisition system retransmits the signals from the sensors applied to the subject (or patient) or transmits a signal based at least in part on at least one of the physiological, kinetic, or environmental signals at substantially a same time as the signal is received or generated.
+Preferably, the in-home data acquisition system retransmits the signals from the sensors applied to the subject or 30 transmits a signal based at least in part on at least one of the physiological, kinetic, or environmental signals at substantially a same time as the signal is received or generated.
 At substantially the same time preferably means within approximately one hour.
-More preferably, at substantially the same time means within thirty minutes.
+More preferably, at substantially 35 the same time means within thirty minutes.
 Still more preferably, at substantially the same time means within ten minutes.
 Still more preferably, at substantially the same time means within approximately one minute.
-Still more preferably, at substantially the same time means within milliseconds of when the signal is received or generated.
+Still more preferably, at substantially the same time means within millisec- 40 onds of when the signal is received or generated.
 Most preferably, a substantially same time means that the signal is transmitted or retransmitted at a nearly instantaneous time as it is received or generated.
-Transmitting or retransmitting the signal at substantially a same time allows the physician or monitoring service to review the subject's physiological and kinetic signals and the environmental signals and if necessary to make a determination, which could include modifying the patient's treatment protocols or asking the subject (patient) or caregiver to adjust the sensors.
+Transmitting or retransmitting the signal at substantially a same time allows the physician or 45 monitoring service to review the subject's physiological and kinetic signals and the environmental signals and if necessary to make a determination, which could include modifying the patient's treatment protocols or asking the subject to adjust the sensors.
+50

 Various embodiments of the present invention include a step of monitoring a patient from a separate monitoring location.
-Data transmitted in a remote monitoring application may include, but are not limited to, physiological data, kinetic data, environmental data, audio, and/or video recording.
+Data transmitted in a remote monitoring application may include, but are not limited to, physiological data, kinetic data, environmental data, audio, and/or video record-55 ing.
 It is preferable that both audio and video communications be components of the envisioned system in order to provide interaction between patient and caregiver.

-The envisioned remote monitoring step will require data processing, storage, and/or transmission.
-This step may be completed or accomplished in one or more modules of the patient data acquisition system.
-The preferred embodiment realizes the remote system as two separate components with a patient interface module that can collect, digitize, store, and transmit data to a base station module that can store, process, compress, encrypt, and transmit data to a remote monitoring location.
+The envisioned remote monitoring step will require data processing, storage, and transmission.
+This step may be 60 completed or accomplished in one or more modules of the in-home data acquisition system.
+The preferred embodiment realizes the remote system as two separate components with a patient interface module that can collect, digitize, store, and transmit data to a base station module that can store, 65 process, compress, encrypt, and transmit data to a remote monitoring location.

 Preferably, the data is transmitted from a base station to a database or remote monitoring location with a wireless module or card through a cellular service provider.
-Also preferably, the data is transmitted from a base station to a database or remote monitoring location through a wireless network or a wired local area network.
 The envisioned remote monitoring application may allow for multiple remote monitoring locations anywhere in the world.
-For instance, for an inpatient a nurse in for example a general surgical unit may apply the sensors and then monitor the data for adequate sensor placement while at the same time a remote sleep technician monitors the data for adequate sensor placement and to score the analysis.
-Remote data collection to monitoring station configurations may include, but are not limited to one-to-one, one-to-many, many-toone, or many-to-many.
-The envisioned system may include a central server, or group of servers that can collect data from one or more remote sites and offer delivery to multiple 5 viewing clients.
+Remote data collection to monitoring station configurations may include, but are not limited to one-to-one, one-to-many, many-to-one, or many-to-many.
+The envisioned system may include a central server, or group of servers that can collect data from one or more remote sites and offer delivery to multiple viewing clients.

-It is preferable that the remote monitoring application employ a wireless network link between the patient and the sleep unit or laboratory such as a cellular wireless network.
-Other wireless techniques include but are not limited to 10 satellite communications, direct radio, infrared links, and the like.
+It is preferable that the remote monitoring application employ a wireless network link between the patient and caregiver such as a cellular wireless network.
+Other wireless techniques include but are not limited to satellite communications, direct radio, infrared links, and the like.
 Data transmission through a wired network such as dial-up modem, digital subscriber line (DSL), or fiber-optic, while less preferable, can also be used.
 Bandwidth management facilities will be employed to facilitate remote monitoring in low-speed communication networks.
 Several data compression techniques are envisioned to maximize system utilization in low-bandwidth environments.
-It is also preferably that the patient or subject is not tethered to any device other than a small, portable patient data acquisition box that 20 can be held or attached easily to the patient or subject.